 I loved the different characters that we got to meet – and there were tons of them.
 I think my two favorites were Lila and Holland, simply because of how absolutely dedicated they were to what they each wanted.
 I look forward to seeing what happens to them all in the next two books, and how each London changes with the events of this book.

-I’ve heard a lot of complaints about the voice actor, but I actually enjoyed his reading.
+I’ve heard a lot of complaints about the voice actor in A Darker Shade of Magic, but I actually enjoyed his reading.
 If you’re a picky audiobook listener, I recommend checking that out before you buy.

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.